 Scheduling a public meeting at which the information is discussed by various stakeholders (Board and council members, students, District staff, and citizens).

 As part of the District planning process, the Board shall review District academic performance on the state assessments for various groups of students in compliance with legal requirements.
-Upon agreement of the council, or the Principal if there is not a council, and the Superintendent, the Board shall establish a biennial target for each school for reducing identified gaps in achievement.2
+Upon agreement of the council, or the Principal if there is not a council, and the Superintendent, the Board shall establish an annual target for each school for reducing identified gaps in achievement.2

 Public Review